0%

 From disease to protein to variant

 UniProt makes it easy to identify and retrieve disease-related proteins and the disease-causing variants that they contain.
 One way to do this is to follow the steps below.
-In this example, we are interested in finding out about spinal muscular atrophy (SMA2).
+In this example, we are interested in finding out about spinal muscular atrophy 2 which is also known as SMA2.

-‘sma2’ is an abbreviation of ‘spinal muscular atrophy 2’ which is the disease that is retrieved by the search.
-The search returns a link to a page which gives an overview of the disease (Figure 58) and links to resources which can tell you more.
+The search returns a link to a page which gives an overview of the disease and links to resources which can tell you more (Figure 71).

-Figure 59 ‘spinal muscular atrophy 2’ mapped to UniProtKB results.
+Figure 72 ‘spinal muscular atrophy 2’ disease mapped to UniProtKB results.

 As well as accessing variant information from the website, UniProt also provides variation information through FTP downloads.
 The humsavar.txt file is an index of manually curated human polymorphisms and disease mutations in UniProtKB/Swiss-Prot.
 Additional files are provided for a number of species, including human, which list variants from sources – such as 1000 Genomes, Ensembl and COSMIC (v71) – that are not in UniProtKB and that modify the protein sequence, including nonsynonymous or missense variants, stop lost, stop gained and initiator codon variants.